 Make the Most of Your Time

 Planning ahead is the number one way to make the most of your time on location.
-Once you have nailed down when is Golden Hour, you can design the rest of your shoot.
+Once you have calculated when the Golden Hour is, you can design the rest of your shoot.
 But don’t forget time for setup and scouting out locations.
 If you have visited the site previously, you can head to the spot and set up in advance and watch the light change around you.
-You might also want to stay after for sunset and Blue Hour!
+You might also want to stay after sunset and Blue Hour!

 Lastly, Golden Hour photography requires a certain amount of flexibility.
 Since clouds can change the light dramatically, you might not be able to get exactly the image you had envisioned.
 All is not lost.
 Work with what Mother Nature gives you, have fun, and keep shooting.
-You may be surprised to find that your favorite images are not the ones you thought would be the winners, but rather the opportunities that unexpectedly presented themselves.
+You may be surprised to find that your golden hour photos are not the ones you thought would be the winners, but rather the opportunities that unexpectedly presented themselves.

 If you are looking to take your photos up a notch, shooting during the Golden Hour can make a big difference to your outdoor photography.
 Start taking advantage of this gift of nature by planning your shoots around this time of the day to transform your photography.

 If you have any Golden Hour photography tips, please do share them in the comments below.